qingyiwang-sunny/affpolqualtrics/README.md

 ![](animated_gif/qualtrics_animated_gif.gif)

 This is the Qualtrics JavaScript plugin for the **Click and Drag** _belief elicitation interface_ presented by [Paolo Crosetto](https://paolocrosetto.wordpress.com/) and [Thomas De Haan](https://sites.google.com/view/thomas-de-haan).
-Details of the interface, a paper presenting its performance with respect to other interfaces, and oTee code are available on the [Click and Drag website](https://beliefelicitation.github.io/).
+Details of the interface, a paper presenting its performance with respect to other interfaces, and oTree code are available on the [Click and Drag website](https://beliefelicitation.github.io/).

 ## Installation for Qualtrics XM